 At the Services Special Committee meeting on Monday 10 August 2020, Council resolved to proceed with a reduced scope fenced dog play area in a portion of Gordon Barnard Reserve, and start the process to amend the Council Order to designate this portion of the reserve as a dog off-leash area.

 At the Services Delegated Committee meeting on Monday 7 December 2020, Council resolved to amend the Order to establish the area set aside within Gordon Barnard Reserve (between the existing pool and eastern oval) as a designated fenced dog off-leash area.

 What is a fenced dog play area?

 A fenced dog play area is a designated public area for dog owners to legally exercise, play, train and socialise with their dogs in a secured off-leash environment.
 These spaces are fully enclosed, with dog friendly amenities and provide a space for dogs and their owners, to socialise and exercise in a safe and controlled environment.

-Key features that may be considered include:
+Key features include:

 - open grassed areas for active play

-- shade trees
+- new shade trees and landscaping

 - new fencing and gates around the perimeter of the area